RespiraWorks/Ventilator/manufacturing/wiring/README.md

 **Crimper Tips:**

-* Position 1 on the crimper will crimp JST XH contacts and Molex KK contacts
+* Position 1 on the crimper will crimp JST XH contacts `[A1]` and Molex KK contacts `[A19]`
-* Position 2 on the crimper will crimp VH contacts.
+* Position 2 on the crimper will crimp VH contacts `[A5]`.
 However, with certain gauges of wire, this crimper may bend the contact into a shrimp-like shape.
 If this happens, bend the contact back straight (it should be pretty obvious as it blocks insertion)
+* Position 3 on the crimper will crimp 2.54mm (aka Dupont) sockets and pins `[A10]`.
+* A proper crimp should crimp the insulation in the lower half and the wire in the upper half of the crimp portion of the contact.
-* It comes with a lot of XH contacts, but not any VH contacts.
+* The crimper kit `[B1]` comes with a lot of XH contacts, but not any VH contacts.

 ## Assembly